 Right Click over the project — Team — Click on Commit

-If you’re working on a project by yourself, the above workflow is all you need to get started with Git version control.
+If you’re working on a project yourself, the above workflow is all you need to start with Git version control.
 However, things become more complex when multiple people are editing the same files at the same time.
 In these cases, Git’s branching and merging features come in handy.
-While we won’t be covering those topics in this tutorial, they’re both well integrated into Eclipse and EGit.
+While we won’t cover those topics in this tutorial, they’re well integrated into Eclipse and EGit.

 In This tutorial, we tried to cover how you can connect with the GitHub repository from the Eclipse IDE.
-If you still face any issues then you can let us know in the comment section and we will try to help with that.
+If you still face any issues, you can let us know in the comment section, and we will try to help.